What is NoteLoom

 Mode What it is

-source mode See and edit the raw Markdown text directly, with symbols like #, ** all shown—good for when you want to see exactly what's there or make precise edits to the syntax.
+source mode See and edit the raw Markdown text directly, with symbols like #, ** all shown.
+Good for when you want to see exactly what's there or make precise edits to the syntax.

-live mode (default) Renders your content into its formatted look as you write, with only the line your cursor is on revealing its raw symbols so you can edit them—it's not a split-screen preview, it's an in-place "write and watch it transform."
+live mode (default) Renders your content into its formatted look as you write, with only the line your cursor is on revealing its raw symbols so you can edit them.
+It's not a split-screen preview, it's an in-place "write and watch it transform."

 reading view Renders your note into a clean, formatted look for reading (no symbols visible), read-only with no editing.